 Table of Contents

-The e-commerce market in 2026: the numbers that matter
+The e-commerce market in 2026: The numbers that matter

 Some key figures to frame the challenge in 2026:

-- 3.2 billion transactions carried out in France in 2025, an increase of +10% year-on-year
+- 3.2 billion transactions carried out in France in 2025, a +10% increase year-on-year

-- 41.6 million French people purchased online in 2024 – 73.3% of those over 15, above the European average
+- 41.6 million French people bought online in 2024 - representing 73.3% of those over 15, above the European average

-- 153,000 active merchant sites in France in 2024, an increase of 9% year-on-year
+- 153,000 active merchant sites in France in 2024, up 9% year-on-year

 - 212,000 jobs related to e-commerce in France, +8% in one year